+Kodak Girls were on the go.
 Susan B. Anthony said bicycles did more to emancipate women than anything else.
 Perhaps second to the bicycle was the camera.
-Women actively participated in the development of professional photography from its inception in the early 1800s.
 By 1893, the Eastman Kodak Company developed a simple, reliable camera.
-Kodak Girls were at the center of their ad campaigns for decades.
-Kodak Girls were on the go.
+Female photographers were at the center of their ad campaigns for decades.
 They traveled around the world, launched new businesses and documented special moments for their families.

 Yes, there was the possible message that this camera was so easy to use that even a woman could master it.
 But if you look at the wealth of imagery from this long-running marketing campaign, the message of Kodak Girls was not condescending.
-Instead, Kodak Girls pushed the boundaries of The New Woman.
-Kodak Girls were adventurous, independent, and intelligent.
+Instead, they pushed the boundaries of The New Woman.
+They were adventurous, independent, and intelligent.
 And they were in search of the next great photograph.
 Some travelled the world to find it.
 Others found the great moments in their own homes.

-Not surprisingly, other camera companies also used the idea of Kodak Girls in their campaigns with great success.
+Not surprisingly, other camera companies also included women in their campaigns with great success.

 There was even a camera built just for carrying on those newfangled bicycles.
 Too bad Kodak didn’t equip Annie Londonderry with one of those when she rode her bicycle around the world.